Speech and language therapy

 For older children who are in education, the speech therapist will focus on creating a supportive environment and use positive reinforcement.
 They will also talk to the child's teachers to offer advice on how they can best support the child in classes.
 If the communication problems are severe, a special needs school may be required.

-After you have attended your initial assessment and a diagnosis has been made, your speech therapist will thoroughly explain to you, your carers and any doctors involved, what your treatment plan will be.
+After you have attended your initial assessment and a diagnosis has been made, your speech therapist will explain what your treatment plan will be.
 If required, training will also be provided to anyone involved in your care (or the care of your children, if they are undergoing speech therapy).
-This will ensure all parties are echoing the therapist's aims, for a robust and well-rounded treatment plan.
+This will ensure all parties are echoing the therapist's aims, for a well-rounded treatment plan.

 Throughout the course of your treatment, your speech and language therapist may carry out further assessments.
 This will help monitor your progress and identify any changing needs or problem areas.
 A follow-up appointment is generally made a few months after therapy has begun, to assess how many sessions you are likely to need.